syllog1sm/redshift/README.rst

 * The -p flag tells train.py to train a POS tagger.
 * parse.py reads in the training configuration from "parser.cfg", which sits in the output model directory.
 * The parser currently expects one sentence per line, space-separated tokens, tokens of the form word/POS.
-* evaluate.py runs as a separate script from parse.py so that the parser never sees the answers.
-Accidental cheating is a big problem in ML, and if you're a research student, you should take it seriously.
-I don't think I've _ever_ met a research student who hasn't come to a supervisor with fantastic results that proved to be due to such a bug.
-Don't let your run-time peek at the answers, and you'll never have this problem.
+* evaluate.py runs as a separate script from parse.py so that the parser never sees the answers, and cannot "accidentally cheat".
-Published results always refer to multiple runs (usually with 20 random seeds).
-These experiments are automated via fabric, which I also usually use for compilation (e.g. "fab make").

 Installation
 ------------